martijnbentum/DESRC/README.md

 p1 = load_participant(pp_id = 1, add_words = True)
 ```

-This loads the metadata available for a participant.
+This loads the metadata available for participant 1.
 If add_words is true, the information for all words in the speech materials is loaded (this can take some time).

-the participant object contains _sessions_ (recording sessions during which participant listened to a specific speech register (e.g. spontanuous dialogues), _blocks_ a continuous stretch of EEG recording during which participants listened to speech. _words_ a list of word object, each word object contains information linking the audio to the eeg and general word information.
-A _session_, _block_ and _word_ object contain the method _explanation()_ with information for all fields contained by the object
+the participant object contains _sessions_ a recording session consisted of a single lab visit, during  which the participant listened to several blocks of speech materials of a specific speech register (e.g. spontanuous dialogues), _blocks_ a continuous stretch of EEG recording during which participants listened to speech. _words_ a list of word objects, each word object contains information linking the word to the audio and the eeg materials, also provides some general word information.
+A _session_, _block_ and _word_ object contain the method _explanation()_ with information for all fields contained by the respective objects.

 ```python
 # load the EEG data for 1 participant